 Why Join the Race Team?

 The LTS Race Team is designed for committed sailors age 13-20 who want to take their sailing experience to the next level.
 The program gives team members the opportunity to grow their sailing skills, learn advanced racing tactics, and build a passion for sailing in a fun team sport environment.
-This experience is designed for sailors who are comfortable and confident sailing on their own; prospective team members need to have mastered all points of sail, basic boat-handling, and passed at least the LTS Mate 3rd level.
-(Team members can continue to work toward Skipper Certification while on the Race Team.)
+This experience is designed for sailors who are comfortable and confident sailing on their own; prospective team members need to have mastered all points of sail and basic boat-handling.

 The objective of the LTS Race Team is to grow a passion for sailing with a focus on strong seamanship skills applicable to all types of boats.
 To achieve this, the program builds a strong sailing foundation in all team members while maintaining a fun learning environment.
 Sailors are challenged to improve their sailing skills while learning to race.
 Team members are strongly encouraged to participate in the local dinghy fleet races (Monday and Thursday evenings in the harbor, in Lasers or 420s), and to join in the racing that occurs throughout the summer in Harbor Springs under the auspices of the Little Traverse Yacht Club.
 (Race Team Members are given free junior memberships in the Little Traverse Yacht Club.)

-The 2018 Race Team season is a summer-long (nine week) program, starting Monday, June 18th and running through Friday, August 17th.
-We practice (or have regattas) Monday through Friday afternoons, from 1:15pm – 4:00pm — and there will likely be several weekend and evening opportunities as well.
-Note that we will not have Race Team activities on Friday, July 20 (the coaches will be away sailing the Chicago-Mac Race).
+The 2020 Race Team season is a seven week program, starting LTS Week 2 (June 29 – July 3) and running through LTS Week 8 (August 10 – August 14).
+We practice (or have regattas) Monday through Friday afternoons, from 1:00pm – 4:00pm — and there will likely be several weekend and evening opportunities as well.

 Although we certainly understand that not every team member will be able to make every practice (and may even be absent for a week or more at a time for family or other obligations) — as with any sports team, we ask that Team Members commit to being available to work with the team for at least six weeks of the summer.